LaiMo2020/InhabitU/README.md

 3- Create a .gitignore file in the root directory and add the env.py file to avoid it being pushed to GitHub. to protect sensitive data.

-4- Import the env.py file into the app.py file.
+4- Import the env.py file into the app.py file. and, add the following: IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY. [env.py](https://github.com/LaiMo2020/InhabitU/blob/master/static/deployment/env.py%20enviro.png)

 5- Run the application, in the terminal : python3 app.py